-Lo has personal investments in biotechnology companies, biotech venture capital funds, and mutual funds; is an advisor to BridgeBio Capital and Algorand, and a director of Roivant Sciences Ltd. and the Whitehead Institute for Biomedical Research; is chairman emeritus and senior advisor to AlphaSimplex Group; and is a member of the Board of Overseers at Beth Israel Deaconess Medical Center; and on the Board of Directors of Annual Reviews.
+Lo has personal investments in biotechnology companies, biotech venture capital funds, and mutual funds; is an advisor to BridgeBio Capital and Algorand, a director of Roivant Sciences Ltd. and the Whitehead Institute for Biomedical Research; a chairman emeritus and senior advisor to AlphaSimplex Group; a member of the Board of Overseers at Beth Israel Deaconess Medical Center; and on the Board of Directors of Annual Reviews.
 He is also a member of the National Center for Advancing Translational Science Advisory Council (NCATS) and the Cures Acceleration Network Review Board (CANRB).

 During the most recent six-year period, Lo has received speaking/consulting fees or honoraria from: AIG, AlphaSimplex Group, BIS, BridgeBio Capital, Citigroup, Chicago Mercantile Exchange, Financial Times, Harvard University, IMF, National Bank of Belgium, Q Group, Roivant Sciences, Scotia Bank, State Street Bank, University of Chicago, and Yale University.